-Japan has hosted numerous international competitions - the 2002 FIFA World Cup Korea/Japan, the 1979 FIFA World Youth Championship, the Toyota European/South American Cup, just to name a few - and Japan's well-organised operational capabilities and hospitality are widely recognised throughout the world.
-Japan is currently bidding for the FIFA Futsal World Cup 2020 and the FIFA Women's World Cup 2023(as of July 2016).
-We aim to demonstrate Japan's strengths through these events, and contribute to international goodwill and world peace.
+Japan has hosted numerous international competitions - the 2002 FIFA World Cup Korea/Japan, the 1979 FIFA World Youth Championship, FIFA U-20 Women's World Cup Japan 2012, the Toyota European/South American Cup, FIFA Club World Cup, just to name a few - and Japan's well-organised operational capabilities and hospitality are widely recognised throughout the world.

+Japan is currently bidding for the FIFA Futsal World Cup 2020 and the FIFA Women's World Cup 2023 (as of April 2018).
+We aim to demonstrate Japan's strengths through these events and contribute to international goodwill and